ntutic/json_scrapy/docs/intro/tutorial.rst

 of following links and callbacks with Scrapy.

-As yet another example spider that leverages the mechanism of following links, check out the :class:`~scrapy.spiders.CrawlSpider` class for a generic spider that implements a small rules engine that you can use to write your crawlers on top of it.
+As yet another example spider that leverages the mechanism of following links, check out the :class:`~jscrapy.spiders.CrawlSpider` class for a generic spider that implements a small rules engine that you can use to write your crawlers on top of it.